Sustainability isn’t just a buzzword at YWCA Metro Vancouver.

-- Our Rooftop Food Garden is a model of sustainable development in the heart of Vancouver, yielding more than 700 kilograms of produce each year!
+- Our Rooftop Food Garden is a model of sustainable development in the heart of Vancouver, yielding more than 1,500 pounds of produce each year!
 The fresh fruits and veggies are then used to prepare nutritious meals for YWCA single moms and their kids.

 - All our endowment and reserve funds are invested through socially responsible investment screens.